iozsaygi/iozsaygi.github.io/_posts/2024-06-26-implementing-quadtree-data-structure-in-Unity.md

 ---
 layout: post
 title: Implementing quadtree data structure in Unity
-description: Implementing a quadtree in the Unity engine.
+description: How quadtrees can affect optimization by reducing the search space.
 tags:
   - Unity
 ---